jchaidez23/jchaidez23/README.md

 - I enjoy coding in Python, Java and C++
 - I'm currently developing a web application that will allow you to transfer your playlist from one streaming service to another
 - I am currently seeking a junior software engineering position
-- Some of my hobbies include video games, escape rooms and working on my personal projects
+- Some of my hobbies include video games, escape rooms and working on my personal coding projects

 # Languages
 ![python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)